corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 * Inherit from `net.corda.v5.serialization.SerializationCustomSerializer`
 * Provide a proxy class to transform the object to and from
 * Implement the `toProxy` and `fromProxy` methods
-* Be included into the CorDapp package
+* Be included in the CorDapp package

 Serializers inheriting from `SerializationCustomSerializer` have to implement two methods and two types.